I have a confession. In my young adult life, conspiracy theories were my hobby.

 So, the idea that all the liberal academics of the U.S. have formed a unanimous pact, and are working together harmoniously to corrupt the youth of our country is highly implausible.

 (And if you think that I am biased because I am an academic, please talk to anyone who is no longer in academia who has ever had a dissertation committee.
-Although to be honest, my committee was pretty great.)
+Although to be honest, my committee was pretty great–I was one of the few lucky ones.)

 And here is my point